Medically reviewed by Drugs.com. Last updated on Aug 27, 2022.

-It is very important that your doctor check the progress of you or your child at regular visits to make sure filgrastim is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure filgrastim is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Check with your doctor right away at the first sign of an infection, such as fever, chills, cough, sore throat, or unusual tiredness or weakness.

-filgrastim may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Filgrastim may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you or your child has a rash, itching skin, dizziness, lightheadedness, or fainting, swelling of the face, tongue, or throat, trouble breathing, or chest pain after you receive the medicine.

 Check with your doctor right away if you or your child are having pain in the upper left part of your stomach or at the tip of the left shoulder.
 This could be a symptom of a serious side effect with the spleen.